-If your kids would rather be playing video games than reading, this is a fun early chapter book that combines video games with reading.
+If your kids would rather be playing video games than reading, the PRESS START! series is a fun early chapter book that combines video games with reading.

 The first book is all about what happens when the boy playing the video game (Sunny) loses each level.
 Will Super Rabbit Boy disappear with all his friends?

 If your kids are familiar with the Cool School YouTube channel, they will be begging to read this!

 This book series focuses on Drew Pendous, a kid superhero who goes on daring adventures with his friends.